-4.9 As regards the author’s statement that he was to be considered to belong to a particularly vulnerable group of persons in Somalia because he only received tuberculosis treatment for eight months, the State party finds that this circumstance cannot lead to a different assessment.
-In this respect, the State party has emphasised that, during the proceedings before the Refugee Appeals Board, the author produced a medical certificate in Greek language dated 21 January 2013.
-At the request of the Refugee Appeals Board, this medical certificate was translated into Danish on 25 July 2014.
-It appears from the certificate that the author was admitted to hospital where he received tuberculosis treatment from 15 April 2012 to 15 January 2013, and that he received full tuberculosis treatment during his hospitalisation.
+4.12 As regards the author’s statement that he should be considered as belonging to a particularly vulnerable group of persons in Somalia because he only received tuberculosis treatment for eight months, the State party finds that this circumstance cannot lead to a different assessment.
+In this respect, the State party has emphasized that, during the proceedings before the Refugee Appeals Board, the author produced a medical certificate Greek dated 21 January 2013.
+At the request of the Refugee Appeals Board, that medical certificate was translated into Danish on 25 July 2014.
+It appears from the certificate that the author was admitted to hospital where he received tuberculosis treatment from 15 April 2012 to 15 January 2013, and that he received full tuberculosis treatment during his hospitalization.
 In addition, during the proceedings before the Refugee Appeals Board, a medical certificate was obtained from the health department at the Jelling Accommodation Centre on 14 April 2014.
 According to this medical certificate, the author has had no symptoms of acute tuberculosis during his stay in Denmark.

-4.10 The State party also finds that it cannot accept as a fact that the author will risk forced recruitment to al-Shabaab in the event of his return to Somalia.
+4.13 The State party also finds that it cannot accept as a fact that the author would risk forced recruitment to al-Shabaab in the event of his return to Somalia.
 It appears from the background information available that forced recruitment to al-Shabaab no longer takes place in Mogadishu.
 It further appears that “recruitment to al-Shabaab in Mogadishu only takes place on an individual basis, and such recruitment is voluntary”.

-4.11 The State party observes in conclusion that the Refugee Appeals Board, which is a collegial body of a quasi-judicial nature, made its decision of 4 September 2014 based on a procedure during which the author had the opportunity to present his views, both in writing and orally, with the assistance of legal counsel.
+4.14 The State party observes in conclusion that the Refugee Appeals Board, which is a collegial body of a quasi-judicial nature, made its decision of 4 September 2014 based on a procedure during which the author had the opportunity to present his views, both in writing and orally, with the assistance of legal counsel.
 The Board conducted a comprehensive and thorough examination of the evidence in the communication.